BaoAdrian/interview-prep/Data-Structures/README.md

 ```

 If you wish to view all comprehensive tests being executed with their supported output, you can use the `--test-all` flag with any of the data structure scripts.

-## Bash Scripts
-Two handy scripts have been included to run ALL unittests (`exec_unittests.sh`) and run ALL manual/formatted output tests (`exec_ds_tests.sh`) and can be modified to include/remove flags depending on your desired usecase.